 If you fly often, this is an important and very useful benefit of the Platinum Delta SkyMiles® Credit Card from American Express!

 The last feature to mention is the waiver for the Medallion Qualification Dollars.
 Typically, to reach elite status on Delta you must spend a minimum amount with them in flights each year.

-However, when you own any Platinum Delta SkyMiles® Credit Card from American Express, this limit is waived and you can earn elite status the good ol’ fashioned way: by just reaching the required number of qualifying miles.
+However, when you own a qualifying Delta credit card, this limit is waived and you can earn elite status the good ol’ fashioned way: by just reaching the required number of qualifying miles.

 Other Unique Features of the Card

 The Platinum Delta SkyMiles® Credit Card from American Express offers numerous travel advantages that can bring peace of mind whether you’re in the air or on the road.
 These include: